Getting The New iPhone 15? Read This First

 While it does provide certain advantages over traditional instalment payments, such as credit cards or personal loans, it can still easily hurt your finances if you’re not careful.

-When it comes to buying something as expensive as an iPhone, using BNPL can be a great way to offset the costs in a manageable payment schedule because you can split the payments into either 3-to-6 months with usually zero interest.
+When it comes to buying something as expensive as an iPhone, using BNPL can be a great way to offset the costs in a manageable payment schedule.
+This is because you can split the payments into either 3-to-6 months with usually zero interest.

-But that’s only good if you’re sure that you have enough funds every month and that it doesn’t affect any other commitments that you have such as loans, bills, insurance, etc.
+But that’s only good if you’re sure that you have enough funds every month.
+You should ensure that it doesn’t affect any other commitments that you have such as loans, bills, insurance, etc.

-For example, the cost of a new iPhone 13 Pro at RM4,599 under a 3-month payment schedule would mean that you will pay RM1,533 per month.
-That’s a month worth of salary for some people!
+For example, the cost of a new iPhone 15 Pro at RM5,499 under a 3-month payment schedule would mean that you will pay RM1,833 per month.
+That’s a month’s worth of salary for some people!

 So, unless you are certain that you can set aside enough money to make that payment for at least 3 months, it might not be a good idea to use BNPL to buy that new iPhone.